 Restricting dietary intake of free fructose and/or fructans (longer sugars containing fructose) may provide symptom relief in a high proportion of patients with such functional gut disorders.

-One has to be careful with the results of the Fructose Breath Test, because a negative result does not completely rule out that a trial of fructose restriction may help the patient (in other words, the sensitivity of the test is relatively low), while a positive result is very specific that such a trial is useful.
+One has to be careful with the results of the Fructose Breath Test, because a negative result does not completely rule out that a trial of fructose restriction may help the patient (in other words, the sensitivity of the test is relatively low), while a positive result from such a hydrogen breath test is very specific that such a trial is useful.

 Sorbitol is a sugar alcohol that is found in many types of fruit and vegetables, where it serves as a precursor for sugar synthesis.
 We consume it in small quantities with our food all the time.
 This substance belongs to the group of FODMAPs, i. e. carbohydrates that are poorly absorbed by the body.